calder/calder.github.io.old/_posts/2013-08-15-placeholder.markdown

 ---
 layout: post
-title:  "There's going to be a lot of these..."
+title:  There's going to be a lot of these...
 categories: programming fail
 ---